-Utilizing the dynamics to your advantage can help your music sound more engaging and enthusiastic as you can control it by introducing a fading effect through turning the volume down or make an intensifying effect through strumming the volume up.
+Utilizing the dynamics to your advantage can help your music sound more engaging and enthusiastic as you can control it by introducing a fading effect by turning the volume down or making an intensifying effect by strumming the volume up.

 Having control over your instrument’s dynamics is a significant part of how you connect your notes together and produce the overall symphony.

 At the core of your sound dynamics, you will realize that it all boils down to how you use your guitar hands.

 It is absolutely essential for us to emphasize the difference between guitar pitch and volume.

 Because your strumming hand and the fretting hand are each used for volume and pitch respectively.